 Outreach was broad with webinars, workshops, consultations and a 28-page Shiitake Mushroom Cultivation booklet.
 Three farmers adopted a new practice from this project.

-We would like to have clear data trialing different strains using common cultivation methods for shiitake mushrooms.
-This project would give farmers the information to make decisions on what spawn to buy to maximize their investment of labor and resources.
-We aim to increase production of shiitake mushrooms in the northeast by suggesting the highest yielding strains.
-In each trial we will record yields for the six different strains and note differences in traits like morphology, storability, and resistance to disease.
-The substrates we will use are supplemented oak sawdust and oak logs.
+This project developed data trialing different strains using common cultivation methods for shiitake mushrooms.
+This project gives farmers the information to make decisions on what spawn to buy to maximize their investment of labor and resources.
+We hope with this information farmers can increase production of shiitake mushrooms in the northeast.
+The substrates we used were supplemented oak sawdust and oak logs.
 These are the two methods used by indoor and outdoor growers respectively.

 1) acquire spawn

 2)sawdust, wheat bran, and gypsum were mixed at a volume ratio of 100 gallons to 25 gallons to 1 gallon and then moistened to 50-60%.

 3) Sawdust was bagged into 5 lb “blocks” in specialized filter patch bags and sterilized using atmospheric steam for 24 hours.

 4) Blocks were then inoculated with a 1/2 cup of shiitake mycelium, sealed, and placed into incubation for 8 weeks.